You're already a step ahead

 Oh hey there

 Hello.
 I'm Susie Munro.

-- I secretly wish someone would nail the female, Gen X, cat and ice-cream loving, don't-put-me-thru-a-gazillion-meetings, online-only financial planning niche.
+P.S.
+I secretly wish someone would nail the female, Gen X, cat and ice-cream loving, round peg in a square 'life stages' hole, minimal meetings, mostly online financial planning niche.
 I might be your first customer.

 Who I work with

 I work with fee-for-advice and independent financial planning practices, or those who are on the path to being one.

 I work with smart, fun, improvement focused teams ... the kind of people you could high-five, without it seeming all weird (okay, maybe a bit weird).